 How the panel works

-The panel is led by a chairperson who has been chosen by its members.
-Members of the Macular Society team are also invited to join the meeting to discuss their services.
+The panel is led by a chairperson, who is chosen by its members and chairs the meetings.
+Macular Society team members also attend to discuss their services, projects and developments, and to gather feedback based on the panel's lived experience.

 What have they been up to?